JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 The URL for the desired artifact needs to be added to a Maven or Gradle script:
 * For release or EAP versions, use https://www.jetbrains.com/intellij-repository/releases
 * For EAP candidate snapshots, use https://www.jetbrains.com/intellij-repository/snapshots
-* For dependencies of individual modules from the IntelliJ Platform, also use https://jetbrains.bintray.com/intellij-third-party-dependencies
+* For dependencies on individual modules from the IntelliJ Platform, also use https://jetbrains.bintray.com/intellij-third-party-dependencies

 ### Specify the Artifact
 Describing a desired IntelliJ Platform module artifact is done with Maven coordinates.